 The work you submit for review for publication in the Journal of the Society must satisfy the following norms:

-- The maximum size allowed for contributions is up to 8 DIN A4 (210 x 297 mm.) pages, including references and figures.
+- The maximum size allowed for contributions is up to 10 DIN A4 (210 x 297 mm.) of content plus unlimited references.

 - Since the review process is double-blind, the name of the authors has not been in the paper.
 The references to previous papers of the authors have to be anonymized.

-- The main title, abstract and key-words must be written in the same language than the paper.
+- The main title, abstract, and key-words must be written in the same language as the paper.

-- The labels of tables and figures must be located at the bottom of the corresponding object, and you must not write a
+- The labels of tables and figures have to be placed under the corresponding object, and they will be closed by a dot.

-- The document format must be Word or LaTex.
+- The document format has to be Word or LaTex.